JohannesMP/com.johannesmp.blog/_posts/2017-02-12-SSH-Workflow-tips.md

   - `Ctrl`+`K` to 'cut' the current selection (default whole line) Use `Ctrl+U` to 'uncut' (copy and paste)
   - `Ctrl`+`-` or `Ctrl`+`_` to jump the cursor to a given line number.

-_**IMPORTANT**: `Ctrl`+`Z` will minimize an open document without actually closing it.
+_**IMPORTANT**: `Ctrl`+`Z` will minimize an open document **without actually closing it**.
 This is an easy mistake to make when first starting to use nano.
-To bring it back to the _foreground_ use the command `fg`_
+To bring it back to the foreground use the command `fg`_

 ### Some _**nano**_ Configuration changes

-Some small changes can be made to the default nano configuration found in /etc/nano/
+Some small changes can be made to the default nano configuration found in `/etc/nano/`

 `sudo nano /etc/nanorc`

 (Remember, you can use `Ctrl+W` to search for them)

-  - `set constantshow` : when enabled allows you to always see line number the bottom bar.
+  - `set constantshow` : you always see the current line number in the bottom bar.
-  - `set mouse` : allows you to use the mouse for things, like setting the cursor's position.
+  - `set mouse` : can use mouse for some things, like setting the cursor's position.
   - `set softwrap` : if you want to see long lines in one screen
   - `set tabsize 8` : uncomment and change to whatever value you prefer.